 Best Case for Comprehensive Sex Education: Splice.
 When you’re going to have sex with your pseudo-daughter/alien lab monster you’re raising as a father figure, wear a condom.
 I can’t believe I even need to say this.

 Most Gratuitous Moment of 2010: Sex and the City 2’s ugly American patronizing.
 Obviously, there is something wrong with how women are treated in Muslim countries, from the demands to cover themselves in heavy garments so as not to tempt men, to the void of rights, to honor killings and stonings, and murdering women just because they went to school.
 This is a serious matter.
-The Arab world is behind the times and women deserve an equal footing and an equal say, and several contemporary movies have dealt with these issues in a thoughtful manner.
+Women deserve an equal footing and an equal say, and several contemporary movies have dealt with these issues in a thoughtful manner.
 Sex and the City 2, on the other hand, takes a patronizing approach that is culturally insensitive at best and downright racially insulting at worst.
 These ambassadors of modern feminist thinking basically show themselves to the Arab world as the quintessential ugly Americans; the ladies of Sex and the City are exactly what radicals think about when they order women to cover up or else.
 These women are self-indulgent, materialistic, vapid, and riding high on Western self-righteousness.
 I am in no way apologizing for how large portions of the Muslim world treat women, but Carrie and company are quite possible the worst ambassadors to argue the case for feminine equality.
 And remember, they complain about their pity-party problems while on an all-expenses-paid vacation to a lifestyle of lavish luxury in the Middle East.
-They reduce the problem of Muslim women into simplistic, indignant quips.
-It’s more than a little insulting to have somebody wearing clownish outfits telling women in other countries how to dress.
-This foursome is brash and in-your-face with their strong sense of cultural superiority, practically baiting the locals into making a scene.
-At one point, Samantha is jailed and shocked that the authorities might be upset that she was caught having sex on their beach.
-Don’t these women understand culture clash?
-In the end the women are chased out of town and you almost (I repeat — almost) feel for the other side.

 PART THREE: 2010 MOVIES GRADES